Paul Rosenberg (manager): Def Jam Recordings presidency

 In November 2017, as Def Jam Recordings fended off from their involvement with co-founder Russell Simmons due to sexual misconduct accusations against him, the label announced Rosenberg as its chairman and CEO, thus replacing Steve Bartels, who had been a part of Def Jam solely, following the April Fools' Day 2014 separation of the Island Def Jam Music Group.

 On New Year's Day 2018, he was officially appointed the dual position.
 After two years and one month, Rosenberg announced, on February 21, 2020, that he had stepped down from his dual position at Def Jam and negotiated with Sir Lucian Grainge, chairman and CEO of Def Jam, Shady and Interscope's parent company, the Universal Music Group, to work on a creation of a new record label in a 50-50 joint venture with Universal.

 Goliath

-Since 1996 (as mentioned upon), Rosenberg is the founder and CEO of Goliath Artists.
-Besides Eminem, he also managed other breakout or underground acts that include DJ AM, the Knux, Action Brunson, Blink-182, Xzibit, Spark Master Tape, The Alchemist and as of 2013, Danny Brown.
+Since 1996 (as mentioned above), Rosenberg is the founder and CEO of Goliath Artists.
+Besides Eminem, he also managed other breakout or underground acts that include DJ AM, the Knux, Action Bronson, Blink-182, Xzibit, Spark Master Tape, The Alchemist and as of 2013, Danny Brown.

 In 2020, after departing from Def Jam, Rosenberg reunited with Universal Music and created a joint venture limited partnership called Goliath Records.
 The label division is also used a spinoff division of the management firm.
 Its first official label signing was in February 2021, when it signed rapper Vince Ash to the label in conjunction with Interscope Records.
 The deal wasn't made public until the re-release of Ash's mixtape, VITO, on April 16.